TheHandsomeDev/evolveRL/README.md

 Generation 2/10: 100%|██████████| 6/6 [00:15<00:00, best_score=0875, avg_score=0834]
 Overall Progress:  15%|██        | 12/80 [00:30<02:45, generation=2/10, best_overall=0875]
 ```
-This may take a while as the
+This may take a while depending on the number of generations and population size per generation.

 ## License